View the Listing of All Inmate Programs and Services

 GED

-Description: | GED classes are offered at all units and the Board of Correction mandates attendance for all inmates without a GED or high school diploma unless they are unable to participate due to health reasons.
+Description: | GED classes are offered at all units and the Board of Corrections mandates attendance for all inmates without a GED or high school diploma unless they are unable to participate due to health reasons.
 Arkansas is transitioning to computer-based testing (CBT) for the GED test.
 The Correctional Education Association (CEA) accredits schools at the (11) units large enough to have a principal.
-The American Correction Association recognizes and accepts the CEA accreditation in concert with ACA accreditation.
+The American Correctional Association recognizes and accepts the CEA accreditation in concert with ACA accreditation.
 All ADC schools have computer labs and incorporate computer-based instruction into the adult education curriculum.
 The Arkansas Department of Education licenses all instructors, and all have had additional training in adult education.
-Arkansas Correctional School (ACS) provides education services to all populations within the ADC, including mental health, maximum security, and administrative segregation.
-In addition, the schools utilize technology, such as Smart Boards and calculators, in classroom instruction. |
+The Arkansas Correctional School District (ACSD) provides education services to all populations within the ADC, including mental health, maximum security, and administrative segregation.
+In addition, the schools utilize technology, such as Smart Boards, in classroom instruction. |

 Habilitation Program